top of page

 During one of my hospital visits, a patient said he was "trying not to feel angry."
-How do we try not to feel something?
+How do we integrate feelings we would rather dismiss?
 The painting process, along with Rumi's poem, The Guest House, allowed me to explore a response.

-Rather than defending a dualistic approach to life, couldn't we entertain that the emotions of sorrow and joy run simultaneous and parallel inside a person?
+Rather than defending a dualistic approach to life, couldn't we entertain that the emotions of sorrow and joy run simultaneously and interweave inside a person?
 One outstretching leads to suffering, whereas the same posture expresses ecstasy.

 This painting is titled “Theotokos” or God-bearer.
 It is my version of the Nativity and includes the usual angels, shepherds, kings and a star.
 The most significant difference is that my baby Jesus is not swaddled and resting in a manger of hay.
-Instead, we encounter this incredible birthing event as it happens.
+Instead, we encounter the incredible power of the female body birthing divinity.

 My inner child shows up in this painting as a reminder to listen to the essential self or what some might call the soul.
 Simultaneously, she looks to the SOURCE of life (notice the letters) in the skies for guidance .